dzamora1/LIRI-app/README.md

 Spotify API
 Running the command node liri.js spotify-this-song "Bohemian Rhapsody" will return the track info from Spotify.
 Spotify Command

-OMBD API
+OMDB API
-Running the command node liri.js movie-this Pulp Fiction will return the movie info from IMDb.
-IMDb Command
+Running the command node liri.js movie-this Pulp Fiction will return the movie info from OMDB .
+OMDB  Command

 Node fs file reader
 Running the command node liri.js do-what-it-says will read a command out of the random.txt file and perform it.
 Random Command